Caumont-sur-Orne

 Caumont-sur-Orne ([komɔ̃ syʁ ɔʁn], literally Caumont on Orne) is a former commune in the Calvados department in the Normandy region in northwestern France.
 On 1 January 2016, it was merged into the new commune of Thury-Harcourt-le-Hom.

+The former commune is part of the area known as Suisse Normande.

 Population

 In 2017, the town had 77 residents.